Girls in the sixth form act as role models for the rest of the school and there is a range of

 The head of school will lead the team which includes deputies in charge of mentoring and duties.
 Other members of the team oversee student participation in key areas of school life such as drama, sport, choir, fundraising, Finlay and boarders in all year groups.

-The mentoring team includes upper-sixth girls who advise with STRETCH activities and others who volunteer to visit lower school forms once a week to check younger pupils’ diaries and organisation, and offer peer support, friendship and advice.
+The mentoring team includes upper-sixth girls who advise lower-sixth society organisers and others who volunteer to visit lower-school forms once a week to check younger pupils’ diaries and organisation, and offer peer support, friendship and advice.